GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-enterprise/index.md

 See the [ExtensionInstallForcelist][ent-ext-admin-forcelist] documentation to learn more about this feature.

-## Troubleshooting tips for domain extensions
+## Troubleshooting tips for domain extensions {: #troubleshooting }

 This section addresses a few common issues that extension developers may encounter when publishing to a domain.

-### I don't see the "Only to my domain" option under the private publishing option.
+**I don't see the "Only to my domain" option under the private publishing option.**

 This option is only available to domain users when it has been enabled for the domain.
 Make sure that:

 * You are logged in using your domain identity, and not a public (gmail) or other non-domain identity.
 * Your administrator has configured domain publishing.

-### Why are my users not getting extension updates after I publish them?
+**Why are my users not getting extension updates after I publish them?**

 It can take a while for Chrome to pull updates from the Chrome Web Store.
 Make sure your users are staying logged into Chrome with their domain identity for at least a few hours at a time.

-### I published an extension to my domain; why don't I see it on the Chrome Web Store?
+**I published an extension to my domain but I don't see it on the Chrome Web Store.**

 Here are a few things to check: